Orange-OpenSource/sandBox/README.md

 # sandBox

-This repository may be used to allow you to be more confortable with GitHub's processes.
+This repository may be used as a playground to allow you to be more confortable with GitHub's processes.